Unbewohnte/wecr/README.md

 ## Configuration

 The flow of work fully depends on the configuration file.
 By default `conf.json` is used as a configuration file, but the name can be changed via `-conf` flag.
 The default configuration is embedded in the program so on the first launch or by simply deleting the file, a new `conf.json` will be created in the same directory as the executable itself unless the `-wDir` (working directory) flag is set to some other value.
+To see al available flags run `wecr -h`.

 The configuration is split into different branches like `requests` (how requests are made, ie: request timeout, wait time, user agent), `logging` (use logs, output to a file), `save` (output file|directory, save pages or not) or `search` (use regexp, query string) each of which contain tweakable parameters.
 There are global ones as well such as `workers` (working threads that make requests in parallel) and `depth` (literally, how deep the recursive search should go).
 The names are simple and self-explanatory so no attribute-by-attribute explanation needed for most of them.